 A generic list of documents, which sets out details of the documentation received by External Examiners and the relevant timescales, is accessible here.

-Information applicable to the External Moderator role within Teacher Education can be located here.
+Specific information applicable to the External Moderator role within Teacher Education can be located here.

-External Examiner appointments are made by the University’s Academic Quality and Standards Committee on the authority of Academic Board.
+External Examiner and Moderator appointments are made by the University’s Academic Quality and Standards Committee on the authority of Academic Board.
 External Examiners are normally appointed for four academic sessions and a roster of appointments is made available to staff and students.

 Induction and mentoring